 Additionally, the fact that the helicopter rotor is horizontal, and the rotor has long blades that apply a lot of torque to the fuselage, both make flying a helicopter more challenging than flying a plane.

-Can Anyone Learn How to Fly a Helicopter?
+Anyone Can Learn How to Fly a Helicopter

-Yes, anyone who is willing to put the time and effort in can learn how to fly a helicopter.
+Anyone who is willing to put the time and effort in can learn how to fly a helicopter.

 Flying a helicopter isn’t reserved for exceptionally coordinated or smart people, the average person can learn to fly a helicopter just fine.